Ken-Lau-Lab/NSC-seq/README.md

 ![NSCseq_summary_plot](https://github.com/Ken-Lau-Lab/NSC-seq/assets/54040073/c6fa7ddb-8eff-4592-9430-dfade3b0b5a1)

+#### This repository is under development.
+We will update the data analysis pipeline and code.

 # Here we optimized a multi-purpose single-cell CRISPR platform for:
 ## 1. Single-cell lineage tracking
 ### We leveraged a self-mutating CRISPR system (e.g. homing CRISPR barcoded MARC1 mouse) to perform lineage tracking at single-cell resolution from embryo to adult stages.